10 Mar Framing the Future Campaign

 A Campaign for the Colorado Photographic Arts Center’s New Home

-Help us create a world-class center for photography in the heart of Denver.
-Support our campaign to raise $200,000 by January 15, 2023.
+Support our campaign to raise $200,000 to create a world-class center for photography in the heart of Denver.

 Since 1963, CPAC has filled a unique niche in Denver’s arts landscape as the only nonprofit organization dedicated to the art of photography.
 Over the last five years, we’ve grown significantly, welcoming more artists, visitors, students, and members than ever before in our 59-year history.